 The State has created the Clean Water Fund Program (which was subsequently placed within the Environmental Improvement Fund) for purposes of providing financial assistance to Municipalities for constructing or improving water treatment facilities.
-This represents a major commitment of the State to use State funds to assist Municipalities in improving the water quality of the State.
 In addition to funding that the State provides through the Federal SRF (Direct Loan Portfolio), the State uses proceeds of the Bonds and its general obligation bonds to fund additional loans in the Leveraged Loan and Proprietary Loan Portfolios.
 Other sources of funding, such as investment earnings or money contributed from other State sources, may be used to fund loans in any of the loan portfolios.